 What the Color of Urine Says About Your Health

-It's time to look down and pay attention to that urine!
 Generally, your urine color varies between yellow and transparent depending on your hydration.
-However, it can also indicate different deficiencies.
+However, it can also indicate different deficiencies or illnesses.

-The color of your urine can be very useful.
-If you want to analyze your health, it’s actually one of the best signs.
+The color of your urine can be very useful if you want to analyze your health.

 Actually, we can now figure out the state of our health practically with its color.
 This is thanks to work carried out by a group of researchers at the Cleveland Clinic in Ohio.

 This method uses an infographic that helps to clearly visualize what color your urine is.
-These colors also tell you about your health.
+These colors will show you if you may be suffering from any impairment to your health.

 In the range of colors they give us, we see everything from transparent tones, to translucent yellow, clear, and even darker colors.